parsabsh/parsabsh.github.io/content/home/experience.md

         * Under supervison of Prof. Hamid Sarbazi-Azad
         * Worked on tiling in sparse tensor algebra acceleration (collaborating with Dr. Hajar Falahati & Dr. Negin Mahani).
         * Contributed to two other projects:
-            1) _CSA-PIM:_ Exploiting carry-save adder to reduce shift operations in Processing-in-Memory systems based on DRAM (collaborating with Dr. Nezam Rohbani)
+            1. _CSA-PIM:_ Exploiting carry-save adder to reduce shift operations in Processing-in-Memory systems based on DRAM (collaborating with Dr. Nezam Rohbani).
-            2) _Fullex:_ Improving the representation of sparse tensors to reduce the number of intermediate matrices in outer-product-based matrix multiplication.
+            2. _Fullex:_ Improving the representation of sparse tensors to reduce the number of intermediate matrices in outer-product-based matrix multiplication.

 design: